infinitered/rmq/README.md

 - `bundle`
 - `rake`

-Adding `rmq_debug=true` to rake turns on some debugging features that are too slow or verbose to include in a normal build.
-It's great for normal use in the simulator, but you'll want to leave it off if you're measuring performance.

 ## Installation

 RMQ **requires no other gems**.
 If you use stuff like **scale** and certain animations it will require some frameworks (like QuartzCore or CoreGraphics)